-Here, we study the complementary problem of MinTSS, called \textit{maximum $k$-influence} (Max$k$Inf) where the task is to maximize the number of activated vertices instead of minimizing the target set size.
+Here, we study the maximization problem of MinTSS, called \textit{maximum $k$-influence} (Max$k$Inf) where the objective is to find $k$ vertices to activate such that the total number of activated vertices at the end of the propagation process is maximized.
 Since both optimization problems have the same decision version, the parameterized as well as $\np$-hardness results directly transfer from MinTSS to Max$k$Inf.
 We show that also Max$k$Inf is hard to approximate and, confronted with the computational hardness, we study the parameterized approximability of Max$k$Inf.

-\paragraph{Our results.} Concerning the approximability of the problem, there are two possibilities of measuring the value of a solution: counting the vertices activated by the propagation process including or excluding the initially chosen vertices (denoted by \maxclinfluence and \maxopinfluence, respectively).
+\paragraph{Our results} Concerning the approximability of the problem, there are two possibilities of measuring the value of a solution: counting the vertices activated by the propagation process including or excluding the initially chosen vertices (denoted by \maxclinfluence and \maxopinfluence, respectively).
 Observe that whether or not counting the chosen vertices might change the approximation factor.
 In this paper, we consider both cases and our approximability results are summarized in \autoref{tab:results}.

 While MinTSS is both constant-approximable in polynomial time and fixed-parameter tractable for the unanimity case, this does not hold anymore for our problem.
-Indeed, we prove that, in this case, \maxclinfluence (resp. \maxopinfluence) is strongly inapproximable in polynomial-time and the decision version, denoted by \influence, is~$\wone$-hard w.r.t. the combined parameter $(k, \ell)$.
+Indeed, we prove that, in this case, \maxclinfluence (resp. \maxopinfluence) is strongly inapproximable in polynomial-time and the decision version, denoted by \influence, is~$\wone$-hard w.r.t. the combined parameter $(k, \ell)$ where~$\ell$ denotes the number of vertices activated during the propagation process.
 However, we show that \maxclinfluence (resp. \maxopinfluence) becomes approximable if we are allowed to use fpt-time and \influence gets fixed-parameter tractable w.r.t combined parameter~$(k,\Delta)$, where~$\Delta$ is the maximum degree of the input graph.

 Our paper is organized as follows.
-In Section~\ref{sec:preliminaries}, after introducing some preliminaries, we establish some basic lemmas.
-In Section~\ref{sec:paraminapprox} we study \maxopinfluence and \maxclinfluence with majority thresholds and thresholds at most two.
-In Section~\ref{sec:unanimitythresholds} we study the case of unanimity thresholds in general graphs and in bounded degree graphs.
-Conclusions are provided in Section~\ref{sec:conclusions}.
-Due to space limitation, some proofs are deferred to a full version.
+In \autoref{sec:preliminaries}, after introducing some preliminaries, we establish some basic lemmas.
+In \autoref{sec:paraminapprox} we study \maxopinfluence and \maxclinfluence with majority thresholds and thresholds at most two.
+In \autoref{sec:unanimitythresholds} we study the case of unanimity thresholds in general graphs and in bounded degree graphs.
+Conclusions are provided in \autoref{sec:conclusions}.